 Mantras to Help Stop the Drama

-Since, like you, I’m only human, I still engage in drama when I’m in the heat of the moment sometimes.
+Since I’m only human, just like you, I still engage in drama when I’m in the heat of the moment sometimes.
 So I’ve implemented a simple strategy to support the practice I’ve outlined above.
 In a nutshell, I proactively remind myself NOT to create or engage in drama.
-Anytime I catch myself doing so, I pause and read the following mantras to myself (I keep them on my iPhone).
+Anytime I catch myself doing so, I pause and read the following mantras to myself (I keep them on my phone).
 Then I take some fresh deep breaths, and begin my practice…

 - Needless drama doesn’t just walk into your life out of nowhere – you either create it, invite it, or associate with those who bring it.

 - Do your best not to judge other people, for you do not know their pain or sorrows.
 If you cannot speak a kind word, say nothing at all.
 And if they cannot speak a kind word, say nothing at all.

 - Most people make themselves unhappy simply by finding it impossible to accept life just as it is presenting itself right now.
 Be mindful.

 - When you are no longer able to change a situation, you are challenged to change yourself.
 And that changes everything.
 (Marc and I discuss this further in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)